jfqd/mi-qutic-smb/README.md

-# mi-blmx-smb
+# mi-qutic-smb

 This repository is based on [Joyent mibe](https://github.com/joyent/mibe).
-Please note this repository should be build with the [mi-core-base](https://github.com/skylime/mi-core-base) mibe image.
+Please note this repository should be build with the [mi-qutic-base](https://github.com/jfqd/mi-qutic-base) mibe image.

 ## description